 Understanding the Lasting Impact of Childhood Trauma

-As adults, these patterns may show up as:
+As adults, these adaptations may appear as:

 • Difficulty relaxing or feeling safe with others

-• Anxiety during moments of closeness or vulnerability
+• Anxiety during closeness or vulnerability

 • Persistent fear of abandonment or rejection